JuliaControl/ModelPredictiveControl.jl/docs/src/manual.md

 plot(res, plotŷ=true)
 ```

-The controller seems robust enough to variations on ``k`` coefficient.
+The controller seems robust enough to variations on ``K`` coefficient.